William Prince (musician)

-Dr. (h.c.)
-William Prince, (born 1986) is a Canadian folk and country singer-songwriter based in Winnipeg, Manitoba.
+William Prince (born 1986) is a Canadian folk and country singer-songwriter based in Winnipeg, Manitoba.

 Life and career

-A direct descendant of Chief Peguis, Prince was born in Selkirk, Manitoba in 1986, and moved with his family to Peguis First Nation as a boy.
-Prince's father Edward was also a musician and preacher, who recorded a number of albums, and Prince travelled with his father playing gigs in northern Manitoba.
+A direct descendant of Chief Peguis, Prince was born in Selkirk, Manitoba, in 1986, and moved with his family to Peguis First Nation as a boy.
+Prince's father, Edward, was also a musician and preacher, who recorded a number of albums, and Prince travelled with his father playing gigs in northern Manitoba.

 Prince released his solo debut album, Earthly Days, on December 11, 2015.
 The song "Breathless" reached No. 22 on the Billboard Adult Contemporary charts in 2018.
 Prince's second album, Reliever, was released on February 7, 2020.
 In October 2020, Prince released his third studio album, an album of country gospel songs called Gospel First Nation.
 The album included a mixture of new original songs, songs written by his father, and traditional gospel songs.

 Prince also performed alongside Vince Fontaine and Don Amero in the band Indian City.

 In 2022, he appeared at the Buffy Sainte-Marie tribute concert Buffy Sainte-Marie: Starwalker, performing both "Up Where We Belong" as a duet with Marie-Mai and "Now That the Buffalo's Gone" with the surviving members of The Tragically Hip.
 On February 18, 2023, he played at the Grand Ole Opry in Nashville, Tennessee, to great acclaim.

 His fourth album, Stand in the Joy, was released on April 14, 2023, on Six Shooter Records.
 It was preceded in February by the preview tracks "When You Miss Someone" and "Tanqueray".

 Ahead of the scheduled release of his fifth album, Further from the Country, in October 2025, Prince was the support act for Midland on their UK tour.

+On June 12, 2026, Prince performed at the second opening ceremony of the 2026 FIFA World Cup in Toronto, Canada.